Skip to content

 Cancel Card

 To cancel a card, use the Cards SDK service method cardsService.cancelCard.
-Pass the session_token, the wallet_uuid, the card_uuid and the CancelCardSdkCallback.
+Pass the session_token, the wallet_uuid and the card_uuid.

 cardsService.cancelCard(